-Spectral regions around Amide III were fitted with Gaussian peaks as shown in Figure S3.
+Spectral regions around Amide III were fitted with Gaussian peaks as shown in Fig. S3 (Supporting Information).
 The Amide III band has very different shapes for the different cell lines.
-Both HL60 and SW620 cells showed high contributions for both β -sheet, disordered, and $\alpha + \beta$ secondary structure, with a lower contribution of α -helix structure.
-In contrast, HCT116, HT29, and SW480 cells showed reduced β -sheet peak height with higher disordered and $\alpha + \beta$ contributions, suggesting that increased ratio of $\alpha + \beta/\beta$ -sheet could be a signature of primary colorectal cancer.
+Both HL60 and SW620 cells showed high contributions for both β -sheet, disordered and α + β secondary structure, with a lower contribution of α -helix structure.
+In contrast, HCT116, HT29 and SW480 cells showed reduced β -sheet peak height with disordered and $\alpha+\beta$ contributions, higher suggesting that increased ratio of $\alpha+\beta/\beta$ -sheet could be a signature of primary colorectal cancer.
 This would merit further investigation.
-SW620 and SW480 cells showed higher α -helix contribution than the other cell lines.
+SW620 SW480 cells showed higher α -helix and contribution than the other cell lines.
 Amide I fitting showed a similar trend to the one seen in Amide III within fitting error, where HCT116 showed a significant higher contribution of random coils.
-In terms of amino-acids content, the phenylalanine peak had a lower contribution for the adenocarcinoma primary cell lines (HT29 and SW480)
+In terms of amino-acids content, the phenylalanine peak had a lower contribution for the adenocarcinoma primary cell lines (HT29 and SW480) followed by SW620 cells, with higher contribution for the HCT116 cells and the HL60 cells.